jeremyjosol/ASnowballsChanceInHell/README.md

 * _Unity_

-#### 1. Installing Unity:
+### Installing Unity:
- > You'll need to have Unity installed and set up.
-If you don't, follow these steps to get started:
+ > If you don't already have Unity installed and set up, follow these steps to get started:

    a.
 Download Unity Hub:
   - Go to the [Unity Hub](https://unity.com/download) download page and download the Unity Hub installer for your operating system.